ryanflach/fest_suggest/README.md

 ```
 rake db:{create,migrate}
 ```

+_Note: API keys are required for both Spotify and Songkick.
+You can find more information on the Spotify API [here](https://developer.spotify.com/web-api/), and the Songkick API [here](http://www.songkick.com/developer).
+Both are well documented._

 Launch a server
 ```
 rails s
 ```
 Explore.

-_API keys are required for both Spotify and Songkick.
-You can find more information on the Spotify API [here](https://developer.spotify.com/web-api/), and the Songkick API [here](http://www.songkick.com/developer).
-Both are well documented._

 _Please note that, in the application's default state, [redis](https://github.com/redis-store/redis-rails) is required to enable caching._